Skip to Content

 Spinach Protein Wraps

-Are you in need of a gluten-free or low carb wrap?
-Easily prepare healthy homemade spinach protein wraps for burritos, tacos, and wraps using two simple ingredients.
+Are you in need of a gluten-free or low-carb wrap?
+Prepare healthy homemade spinach protein wraps for burritos, tacos, and wraps with just two simple ingredients – they are perfect for meal prep!

 Spinach protein wraps on a plate.

-• Spinach: You will need three cups of fresh spinach leaves to make the spinach protein wraps.
+• Spinach: You will need three cups of fresh spinach leaves to make these spinach protein wraps.

-• Eggs: Use three large eggs to bind the ingredients together.
-You can also replace the eggs with cage-free egg whites for fewer calories.
-Use two tablespoons of egg whites for every egg.
+• Eggs: Use three large eggs to bind the ingredients together or use egg whites, about two tablespoons for every large egg.

 Additions and Substitutions

-• Greens: Swap spinach for other greens like kale, arugula, spring mix, fresh basil, parsley, or cilantro.
+• Mix up the greens.
+Swap the spinach leaves for kale, arugula, spring mix, fresh basil leaves, parsley, or cilantro.

-• Protein: Include a small amount of cottage cheese, pea proteinpsyllium husk, chia seeds, or flax seeds for even more protein.
+• Pack in more protein.
+Include a small amount of cottage cheese, pea proteinpsyllium husk, chia seeds, or flax seeds.

 How to Make Spinach Protein Wraps